 1988-1993: The hair-flipping years.
 Boys.
 Gap sale rack.
 Junior high angst.
 Rollerblading.
 Tennis.
 More bad hair.
 Survive California earthquake.
 Find a message in a bottle.
 Ate a lot of fettuccine alfredo.
 Move into new house.
 Babysitters Club.
 Italian sodas at the mall.

 2000-2005: The busy years.
 Get married (finish a magazine deadline the night before wedding).
 Honeymoon in Tahiti.
 Buy house.
 Remodel house.
 Become fanatical about gardening.
 Become doggie mama to Paisley the golden retriever who digs up prized garden.
-Go to a cooking class in Provence and spend two nights solo in Paris missing husband.
+Go to a cooking class in Provence and spend two nights solo in Paris.
 Write a zillion magazine articles.
 Open a bottle of champagne when I see my name in O, The Oprah Magazine.
 Write first book.
 Do not sell first book (blessing in disguise).
 Beloved grandfather dies.
 Baby fever.
 Nesting.